Introducing Stephanie Cote – NEFE’s 2023 Visiting Scholar

 We are proud to introduce Stephanie Cote as NEFE’s visiting scholar for 2023-24.
 Throughout her year with NEFE, Stephanie will deliver a seven-part series exploring Indigenous populations entitled “Financial Education for the Contiguous United States Native Nations.”
 She will interview Indigenous leaders to investigate historical contexts, present barriers and successes, and future visions for economic thriving in Native Nations.

-Stephanie serves as senior programs officer for Financial Education & Asset Building at Oweesta Corporation, holding that role since January 2012.
-During her tenure, Stephanie has gained significant knowledge of the Native Community Development Financial Institution (CDFI) industry working with organizations such as the First Nations Development Institute, Cielo Foundation, Native CDFI Network, Potlatch Fund, Longhouse Media and Northwest Native Development Fund.
+Stephanie served as senior programs officer for Financial Education & Asset Building at Oweesta Corporation.
+During her tenure, Stephanie gained significant knowledge of the Native Community Development Financial Institution (CDFI) industry working with organizations such as the First Nations Development Institute, Cielo Foundation, Native CDFI Network, Potlatch Fund, Longhouse Media and Northwest Native Development Fund.

 “I am honored and humbled to be chosen as NEFE’s next visiting scholar, sharing the history and current state of financial education in Native American communities.
 I am grateful for NEFE’s understanding the necessity of sharing this story and believe our work over the next year will provide a platform for discussion and ignite positive change.”